DanielYang59/cnn4dos/4-shifting-experiments/README.md

 1. Load and preprocess DOS and adsorbate DOS arrays.
 2. Generate shifted DOS arrays based on user-defined criteria.
 3. Use a Convolutional Neural Network (CNN) model for predictions.
+4. Dynamically generate visualizations of the shifting experiment results using `ShiftPlotter`.

 ## How to Run